Homasote: History

 The Agasote Millboard Company was founded as a division of the Bermuda Trading Company in 1909 by Eugenius Harvey Outerbridge.
 Outerbridge brought the process to the United States from England.

 The first commercial use of the panels were for lining railroad cars.
 In 1915, the company won a contract to use the panels as automobile tops.
 From 1915 to 1925, they supplied board for the tops of Ford Motor Company, Buick, Nash Motors, Studebaker, and Dodge.
 They also manufactured a larger panel, sold as "Vehisote" for truck panels.
-The panels were used for the exterior of field hospitals and military housing in France during WWI.
-By 1925, car manufacturers switched to canvas tops and Agasote lost sales, so the company heavily promoted Homasote for its versatility and insulation properties.
-The company then changed its name to Homasote after its now largest product.
+The panels were used for the exterior of field hospitals and military housing in France during World War I. By 1925, car manufacturers switched to canvas tops and Agasote lost sales, so the company heavily promoted Homasote for its versatility and insulation properties.
+The company then changed its name to Homasote after its now-largest product.

 Contemporarily, the company produces several variants of the product, including 440 SoundBarrier, Firestall Roof Deck, and Ice Deck.